 10 ideas in the Sierra Norte region of Madrid

 In the north of the Madrid Region you'll find a unique destination full of colours, images and aromas that's guaranteed to offer something for everyone.
-You'll be able to visit its 42 municipalities while you explore this genuine rural setting, discover its landscapes cloaked in oaks and pines, enjoy a range of water activities, spend time with the family or treat yourself to the authentic flavours of the local cuisine.
+You'll be able to visit its 42 municipalities while you explore this genuine rural setting, discover its landscapes with their dense oak and pine forests, enjoy a range of water activities, spend time with the family or treat yourself to the authentic flavours of the local cuisine.
 Come to the Sierra Norte region of Madrid, and you're sure to be pleasantly surprised!

 Ministerio de Agricultua, Alimentación y Medio Ambiente